d-band/gview/README.md

 ## License

-gview is available under the terms of the MIT License.
+Gview is available under the terms of the MIT License.